SIDNEY081/SIDNEY081/README.md

 - 🎯 Apply my technical skills to real-world challenges
 - 📚 Learn from experienced developers and mentors
 - 🔧 Contribute to meaningful software projects
+- 🌐 Utilize my networking and IT infrastructure knowledge
 - 🚀 Grow as a professional software developer

 **Interested in collaborating?** Feel free to reach out!